 For more information about application for graduation requirements at ASU West, contact ASU West Admissions and Records, UCB 120.

-Students must comply with the above requirements to graduate.
+Students must comply with the above requirements to

-The Application for Graduation along with the Program of Study is reviewed to verify graduation eligibility.
+The Application for Graduation along with the Degree Audit Report or Program of Study is reviewed to verify graduation eligibility.

 Petition for Variance from Degree